Jaeiya/node-ts-template/README.md

 You may or may not like the syntax guidelines outlined in the [Commit Syntax](/docs/commit_syntax.md) Doc file.
 These guidelines are specific to my own projects, but you're free to adopt whatever you deem appropriate for your own project.

+## Code Style Guidelines

+ESLint takes care of 99% of the code style requirements, but there are some things that I enforce for my own projects.
+The [code_style](/docs/code_style.md)is a supplement to existing ESLint defaults.
+Feel free to ignore or adopt at your leisure.

 ## Opinionated Folder Structure

 Too much flexibility can be a bad thing, so I've created a pre-defined folder structure that I think works very well for most projects: